samparkewolfe/Sound_Control/README.md

 	* To access full Max menus: File > Max Menus
 	* To enable scrolling and window enlarging: CTRL + F "window flags".
 This should scope to a message box:[window flags nogrow, window exec].
 Connect this message box to the loadbang object above, save the patcher, and re-open it.
 * Building: There is a flag for building for MacOS or Windows – the toggle for this flag can be found at the top of the patch.
 This affects which sensorlist.json is loaded, the gametrak code, and the running of the CBMicroBit.exe.
+* Saving: For the purpose of testing the save function within the max environment, there is a block of code in the [subpatch-construction.js] starting at line 113.
+It inserts a bang object into the instrument subpatch (the instrument subpatch is the popup patch that is created by the subpatch-construction.js).
+This bang object is connected to a send, which is received by the save handler in the main patch.
+What this allows you to do is test the saving function, which ONLY WORKS if the instrument subpatch is active, i.e. at the front of all your windows.
+This bang should only be present during development, and therefore the block of code in the [subpatch-construction.js] which creates it should be commented out when building the standalone.

 ## Externals & 3rd Party Software Used